-Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
+Current Income tax assets and liabilities are measured at the amount which is expected to be recovered from or paid to the taxation authorities.

-The tax rates and tax laws applicable to compute the amount are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable profit.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable profit.